AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

-Clicking on the `New Proposal` button will allow to create a new spending proposal.
+Clicking on the `New Proposal` button will allow the creation of a new spending proposal.
 User needs to pick the payout amount & the beneficiary.
 The _Proposal bond_ refers to the amount that needs to be deposited in order to create the proposal.
 In case the proposal is rejected, the bond will be slashed.